EMERALD ASH BORER TREATMENT

 Are aerial insecticide sprays effective against EAB?

-No, EAB feed in the tree differently and will not be controlled via most insecticide sprays.
-Criterion Soil injections will work only if in the tree has not been attacked and trunk injections will work both if it has been attacked and before an attack.
+No, EAB feeds in the tree differently and will not be controlled via most insecticide sprays.
+Criterion Soil injections will work only if the tree has not been attacked and trunk injections will work both if it has been attacked and before an attack.

 Are there any ash trees you do not recommend treating?

-The only ash trees that are not worth treating are ash trees that are weak, severely stressed, and are already struggling because of improper planting, lilac ash borer, heat stress or other problems.
-These are basically low quality ash trees that are unlikely to be able to absorb the trunk or soil injections.
-These trees are typically not worth treating because they are probably not going to live longer than a few years anyways.
+The only ash trees that are not worth treating are ash trees that are weak, severely stressed and are already struggling because of improper planting, lilac ash borer, heat stress, or other problems.
+These are low-quality ash trees that are unlikely to be able to absorb the trunk or soil injections.
+These trees are typically not worth treating because they are probably not going to live longer than a few years anyway.

 Schedule an Expert Lawn Evaluation